-I am a fourth year PhD student in the Department of Astronomy & Astrophysics at the University of Toronto.
+I am a final year PhD student in the Department of Astronomy & Astrophysics at the University of Toronto.
 I work at the Canadian Institute for Theoretical Astrophysics (CITA) with my thesis supervisor Dick Bond.

 My work focuses on understanding the large scale structure of the universe as it evolves from the big bang 13.7 billion years ago until the present day.
 I work mainly on developing supercomputer simulations which are based on our current understanding of the cosmos, in order to create testable predictions of this cosmic evolution.
 These simulations are very useful for many cosmological experiments that I am involved in, such as the Atacama Cosmology Telescope, Euclid, COMAP, and the Simons Observatory